keikhcheung/notes/content/Design-research-tips.md

 **User feedback** is not the only input for insights.

 - User feedback represents only the portion of customer/user needs from the existing users.
-There can be prospective user groups' needs.
-There can also be unvoiced insights lying in existing users' behaviour.
+There can be prospective user groups’ needs.
+There can also be unvoiced insights lying in existing users’ behaviour.
 - **Business insights** can also be part of the input for design research.
 That include business concerns, priorities, objectives and strategies.
 - Furthermore, **peripheral meta matters** in the surrounding environment can also provide insights.
 They can come from industry trends and competition.
 Especially for the latter, you can learn from their successes and failures (Yamashita).